Skip to content

 Mansi Rana

-Let’s be honest, contract management has never been the most thrilling aspect of legal work.
-Drafting, reading, analyzing, and tracking, as well as chasing down approvals, are all crucial, but also repetitive and mundane.
+Contract management has never been the most engaging part of legal work.
+Drafting, reading, analysing, tracking, and chasing approvals are all necessary — but also repetitive and time-consuming.

 The Evolution of Contract Management